Get all the latest data for Lisbon

 Can I legally rent out property on my visa in Lisbon right now?

-You do not need to live in Portugal to rent out your Lisbon property, and many foreign owners manage their rentals remotely through local property management agencies.
+You do not need to live in Portugal to rent out a Lisbon property, but you need local tax, accounting and property management support if you live abroad.

 We cover everything there is to know about buying and renting out in Lisbon here.